zogzog/cubicweb/doc/book/en/development/webstdlib/primary.rst

 This view is supposed to render a maximum of informations about the entity.

+Beware when overriding this top level `cell_call` in a primary because you will loose a bunch of functionnality that automatically comes with it : `in-context` boxes, related boxes, some navigation, some displaying of the metadata, etc. It might be interresting to understand the implementation fo the `cell_call` to override specifics bits of it.

 Rendering methods and attributes for ``PrimaryView``
 ----------------------------------------------------